 Offshore of South Carolina offers fertile fishing for many pelagic species.
 The state is an excellent fishery, and inlets line the coast for easy ocean access.
-Five of the most sought after pelagic fish are found in the gulf stream between twenty-five and seventy miles from the coastline.
-All of these are most frequently caught while trolling.
+The gulf stream is home to five of the most common pelagic fish.
+Anglers travel between twenty-five and seventy miles from the coastline to reach the gulf stream.
+Trolling is the most common method for catching pelagic fish in the gulf stream.
 Let’s learn about each of these.
 Here is some helpful information about the fish you can catch in South Carolina.

 What are the most common pelagic fish found offshore of South Carolina?